UPPMAX/HPC-python/docs/ml.rst

 .. keypoints::

-   -  At all clusters you will find Pytorch, Tensoerflow, Scikit-learn
+   -  At all clusters you will find PyTorch, TensorFlow, Scikit-learn
    -  The loading are sligtly dirrerent at the clusters
      - UPPMAX: All tools are available from the module ``python_ML_packages``
      - HPC2N: ``module load GCC/10.3.0  OpenMPI/4.1.1 TensorFlow/2.6.0-CUDA-11.3.1``